South Bethany, Delaware: Transportation

 Delaware Route 1 (Coastal Highway) serves as the main north–south road in South Bethany, heading north along the coast to Bethany Beach, Dewey Beach, and Rehoboth Beach and south along the coast to Fenwick Island and Ocean City, Maryland.
 Parking permits are required along selected streets in South Bethany between May 15 and September 15.
-DART First State provides bus service to South Bethany in the summer months along Beach Bus Route 208, which heads north to the Rehoboth Beach Park and Ride to connect to other Beach Bus routes and the Route 305 bus from Wilmington and south to the 144th Street Transit Center in Ocean City, Maryland to connect to Ocean City Transportation's Coastal Highway Beach Bus.
+DART First State provides bus service to South Bethany in the summer months along Beach Bus Route 208, which heads north to the Rehoboth Beach Park and Ride and the Lewes Transit Center Park and Ride near Lewes to connect to other Beach Bus routes and the Route 305 bus from Wilmington and south to the 144th Street Transit Center in Ocean City, Maryland to connect to Ocean City Transportation's Coastal Highway Beach Bus.

 Utilities

 Delmarva Power, a subsidiary of Exelon, provides electricity to South Bethany.
 Chesapeake Utilities provides natural gas to the town.
 Artesian Water Company, a subsidiary of Artesian Resources, provides water to South Bethany.
 Sussex County operates the South Bethany Sanitary Sewer District, which provides sewer service to the town.
 Trash and recycling collection in South Bethany is provided by Republic Services.